Previous Post: In And Around The Village of Phu

 We continued upstream and by evening reached another deserted village, known as Kyang, where we resolved to spend the night.
 We clambered through the empty broken houses, cutting through the tall weeds that grew in the courtyards, until we found one that would offer us sufficient shelter.

 So – even before the mid-1950’s the village had been abandoned.
-So much for my assumption about the impact of the border closure!
+So much for my attempt to explain it as a result of China’s sealing of the border in the 1950’s!
 His description does make sense of one thing – that is, how the Khampa resistance group was able to just move into a settlement.
 What they had found was an abandoned one and made it theirs.

 Now Kyang is identified on the signage as a Khampa settlement, even if they only lived there for a decade or so.
 The photo below taken from the south after we left Kyang shows a couple of new buildings – guesthouses with brightly coloured corrugated tin roofs – to the south of the village’s older buildings.
 Our guides did chat briefly with a herder and his wife who live in one of them.